 Ok, back to the cherry semifreddo.
-There is nothing difficult about this semifreddo.
-It probably took 20 minutes to prep and create, then it just sat in the freezer until very firm.
-The microwave sponge cake is also very easy, with the majority of the time taken for the 2-3 hours of refrigeration before cooking in the microwave for 40 seconds.
-The cherry gel you have seen us use in many recipes, and it’s just a matter of mixing a few ingredients and refrigerate until cold.
+There is nothing difficult about this semifreddo recipe.
+It probably took 20 minutes to prep and create, then it sat in the freezer until very firm.
+The microwave sponge cake is also very easy.
+The majority of the time was for the 2-3 hours of refrigeration before cooking in the microwave for 40 seconds.
+The cherry gel is just a matter of mixing a few ingredients and refrigerating until cold.
 Hopefully you are noticing a theme for all these components.
 About 15-20 minutes of prep and cook time, a few hours of refrigeration, then plate and you have a great refreshing dessert.

 If you don't have popsicle molds for the cherry semifreddo, you could easily mold them with small silicone tart molds and freeze.
 You just need to be able to get them out of the mold.
 So get creative, and work with what you have in the house.
 No need to run out and purchase new pans or molds for this recipe.
 You can see with the comparison image, that I didn't have the same popsicle mold that he had, so I just used what I had in the cabinet.

 What's The Difference Between Semifreddo And Ice Cream?